Heightened Scrutiny of Iranians Shows Trump Administration ‘Extreme Vetting’ in Action

 U.S. consular officials have broad discretion to vet visa applicants.
 Even before the executive orders, applicants deemed high-risk were routinely denied without any explanation or recourse to appeal.
 During previous administrations, Iranians already were subject to a lengthy vetting process that required significant documentation and traveling to consulates in nearby countries for interviews.

 Still, immigration lawyers from multiple Iranian-American groups say they have noticed a distinct trend.
-Alizadeh estimated she was usually able to push 70 percent of her visa cases abroad through the process and averaged three to five visa approvals a week in her 10 years working at Pars equality center, a nonprofit that provides legal services to Iranian-Americans.
+Alizadeh, who works at Pars equality center, a nonprofit that provides legal services to Iranian-Americans, estimated she was usually able to push 70 percent of her visa cases abroad through the process and averaged three to five visa approvals a week in her six years of working mainly with Iranians.
 Now more than 80 percent of her cases have stalled, she estimated.

 Lawyers advising immigrants and tourists said it was difficult to distinguish between a directive-driven shift in the application of the law and, say, the whims of a subset of bureaucrats who may be responding to the administration’s tone.
 “Much of what is going on is happening behind the scenes and we only see glimpses into it when a person reaches out,” said Babak Yousefzadeh of the Iranian American Bar Association.

-Note: This post was updated at 3:45 p.m.
-Sima Alizadeh has been working with Iranians for six years, not 10.
-A previous version also stated Iranians are “commonly flagged.’
-Alizadeh has seen Middle Eastern men, not just Iranians, sometimes put on hold for name checks related to terrorism, not “commonly.”